S1D1T1/SingleWindow/README.md

     GroovyClockView()
 }
 ```
-Apply a menu command to the front window:
+Apply a menu command to the front window, by examining your SingleWindow objects, using AppKit features
 ```swift
         // Command-Option-T toggles toolbar on the front window Button("Toggle Toolbar"){